This is Part 1 of a Business Essentials Series: Part 2

 Detail exactly what was delivered.
 Include quantity, type, and any other identifying properties of the transaction.
 In addition, list the receipt number, invoice number, or some other identifying number on the invoice.
 This number will be a huge help when collecting the payment.

-- Send an invoice immediately after completing the job
+- Create and send a small business invoice immediately after completing the job

 - Send the invoice to the right contact (Accounting department or specific purchaser)